progress/jsdo-node/README.md

 ### Project Description
 This project centers around a node server that takes data stored in a MongoDB and exposes it under the jsdo protocol.
 The serviceURI is http://nodejsdo-21944.onmodulus.net and the catalogURI is http://nodejsdo-21944.onmodulus.net/catalogURI.
 Each database requires a catalog that describes the properties of each data point and the functions available for manipulating the data.
 This project also contains a node file that tests the server to make sure it works properly.
 This can be viewed at http://angulardemo-21580.onmodulus.net/test.
-This data is also table-formatted using angular.js at http://statictest-21670.onmodulus.net.
+This data is also formatted using AngularJS at http://jsdo-node-angular-22603.onmodulus.net/.

 ### Running the app